While caffeine is an essential part of coffee, some people just can’t handle it. For them, it’s a good idea to opt for decaffeinated coffee.

-The challenge lies in pulling out the caffeine without the prayer losing others of its approx. 1000 chemicals, minerals, vitamins and antioxidants.
+The challenge lies in pulling out the caffeine without the beans losing others of its many chemicals, minerals, vitamins, and antioxidants.

-In addition, they must be done without the coffee loses some of its approx. 900 taste buds.
+In addition, they must be done without the coffee losing some of its taste.

 If you take the drug into the food, it causes vomiting, stomach irritation, dizziness, sleepiness, convulsions, high pulse rate or at worst: death”.

-Here the beans are steamed for approx. 30 minutes, to open the bean pore.
+Here the beans are steamed for approximately 30 minutes, to open the bean pore.